BlakeGuilloud/csv-dynamo/README.md

-## npm-pkg
+## well-spring

-Contains basic configs for the npm packages I build.
-Should save some time when used as a boilerplate.
+A script for generator a realistic CSV file based on provided opts.